HorseScary/lowball-helper/README.md

 # Lowball Helper
-A chat triggers modual to help with lowballing in hypixel skyblock
+A chat triggers module to help with lowballing in hypixel skyblock